Logo 3 120

 KSC QUIZ NIGHT AT ST MARY’S PARISH ROOMS

-Our next quiz night will be on Monday 28th April at 8pm in St Mary’s parish rooms
+Our next quiz night will be Monday 15th Dec at 8pm in St Mary’s parish rooms.

 FOREIGN CURRENCIES, PENNIES, MEDALS AND GOLD